Skip Navigation

 Published: June 26, 2024

-Poll watchers, referred to as “observers” in North Carolina, are individuals who monitor polling places and ballot counting sites.
-While poll watchers play an important role in providing transparency, they can also be a potential source of disruption and intimidation.
-For this reason, all states have a series of regulations and constraints regarding who can serve as poll watchers and what they can do.
-North Carolina’s can be found in mostly the state’s election statutes.
-Additionally, the North Carolina State Board of Elections (NCSBE) recently published a memo that contains useful guidance.
-The regulations and constraints are:
+Election observers, referred to as “observers” in North Carolina, are individuals who monitor polling places and ballot counting sites.
+While election observers play an important role in providing transparency, they can also be a potential source of disruption and intimidation.
+For this reason, all states have a series of rules and constraints regarding who can serve as poll watchers and what they can do.
+North Carolina’s rules on observers, which derive from the state’s election statutes and from guidance issued by the North Carolina State Board of Elections (NCSBE), are:

 Appointment